Burwell, Cambridgeshire: Religion

 Burwell has a large, Grade I-listed parish church in the High Street in the south of the village.
 Dedicated to St Mary the Virgin, the church is in Perpendicular Gothic style and dates back to the 15th century, although some parts are older.

+From the 12th century until the mid-16th century, there was a second parish church across the road from St Mary's.
+This was dedicated to St Andrew, and its ruins, including a round tower, were pulled down in 1772.

 At the northern end of the village, Burwell has a Baptist church.

 Located near St Mary's, Trinity is a small church founded by a merger of the Methodist and United Reformed communities in 1988.

 The nearest Roman Catholic church is Our Lady and St Etheldreda in Newmarket.
 The village has a number of former churches converted to other uses.
 The cemetery in Ness Road has a small non-denominational chapel.

 Sport

 Burwell Swifts F.C. play football in Division 1A of the NMC Cambridgeshire Football League, with a reserve team in Division 3B.

 Burwell Tigers F.C. play association football in Division 5A of the NMC Cambridgeshire Football League.

 There are two youth football clubs: the Burwell Swallows and Burwell Tigers.

 Burwell Cricket Club is based on Tan House Lane, with a 1st XI in the East Anglian Premier League.